kundajelab/chrombpnet/README.md

 Following are some things to keep in mind when using custom datasets

 - `data/negatives_data/negatives_with_summit.bed` is the non-peaks file we will be using for further analysis below.
-- To understand all the outputs generated by these scripts refer to the documentation at `src/helpers/make_gc_matched_negatives`
+- To understand all the outputs generated by these scripts refer to the documentation at `src/helpers/make_gc_matched_negatives`.
+- The scripts  `src/helpers/make_gc_matched_negatives` filter out peaks for which  `inputlen` (here 2114) region cannot be constructed (this can happen if the summit/center of the peak is on the edge).
+For custom datasets if the reference genome is very small, than using `inputlen` of 2114 can filter out a lot of peaks - in which case users are encouraged to use smaller `inputlen`.

 ###  Train and Evaluate Bias Model